Fed's Stein: swap lines effective antidote to financial stress

 The Fed last week said it had extended for another year the dollar swaps with the European Central Bank, Bank of Canada, Bank of England and Swiss National Bank.

-Asked during a panel discussion whether these swap lines posed a risk to the Fed, Stein said: “Nothing in life is a sure thing.
-These are pretty risk-less.
-If you think about our swap lines with the ECB they are fully collateralized.”

-Stein, who did not comment on the U.S. economic outlook or monetary policy in his prepared remarks, said proposed rules from the Fed last week to tighten oversight of foreign banks should also help make them more resilient.
+Stein, who did not comment on the U.S. economic outlook or monetary policy in his prepared remarks, said proposed rules to boost liquidity at foreign banks should also help make non-U.S. banks more resilient.

-The proposed plan would force foreign banks to group all their subsidiaries under a holding company, subject to the same capital standards as U.S. holding companies.
-The biggest banks will also need to hold liquidity buffers.

 “These rules should reduce the pressure on foreign banks that rely heavily on short-term dollar funding to either sell illiquid dollar assets or cut back on dollar lending in times of financial stress,” he said.
 “By helping to alleviate disruptions in dollar funding markets the rules should also reduce the reliance on swap lines in a future stress episode.”